-Class rank at Duncanville High School shall be determined at the end of the senior year as follows: the total ranking points earned will be divided by total semester units attempted to determine final class rank.
+Class rank at Duncanville High School shall be determined at the end of the 3rd 9-week grading period as follows: the total ranking points earned will be divided by total semester units attempted to determine final class rank.
 Grades earned in summer school, night school, correspondence courses, concurrent enrollment, or credit-by-exam either with or without prior instruction, will NOT be used in computing final class rankings [Policy EIC (LOCAL)].
 Semester units attempted are defined as any course in which a student is enrolled at the beginning of the 16th instructional day of a semester.